CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 submission_results = al_client.search.facet.submission('params.submitter', query='times.submitted:[now-7d TO now]')
 ```

-## Using the Command Line Tool
+## Using the Command-line Tool
-By installing the `assemblyline_client` PIP package, a command line tool `al-submit` is installed.
+By installing the `assemblyline_client` PIP package, a command-line tool `al-submit` is installed.
 In case you don't want to use Python code to interface with the Assemblyline client, you can use this tool instead.
 You can view the user options via `al-submit --help`.
 ??? example "(Optional) Configuration file example"
-    Rather than passing authentication and server details as parameters in a command line, you can use a configuration file.
+    Rather than passing authentication and server details as parameters in a command-line, you can use a configuration file.
     This configuration file should be placed at `~/.al/submit.cfg`.
 A template for this configuration
     file can be found below.
     NOTE: You can use `=` or `:` as the delimiter between key and value.
     ``` python
     [auth]
-    #   Username for Assemblyline account.
+    #   Username for the Assemblyline account.
     user =
     #   There are three methods to authenticate a user account.
 Choose one:
     #   - Password Provided via User Prompt
     #       Leave the `password' configuration value below empty.
     #   - Password Provided in Configuration File
-    #       Enter the password for Assemblyline account in plaintext.
+    #       Enter the password for the Assemblyline account in plaintext.
     password =
     #   - API Key in Configuration File
     #       Enter the API key to use in plaintext for the user to login.